adaskin/bil111intro2cs/README.md

-# bil111 intro to (foundations of) computer engineering
+# BIL 111 intro to computer engineering

-An introductory course on computer engineering for freshman undergrad students.
+An introductory course on computer engineering for undergrad students.

 ## Lecture notes
 1. Administrivia, intro, solving problems with computers: